Why Kanban’s Visual Flow Improves Productivity

 Change happens, and it can happen quickly.
 The needs of a client, the availability of technology, or maybe a pandemic could drastically change your original plans.
 A kanban board allows for easy re-prioritization at the click of a button.

 You may not be in the car or grocery business, but you should always be in the business of efficiently completing goals.
 Here are some ways that professionals in various fields are using kanban boards to improve their productivity.

-Education: COVID-19 changed our way of life — especially in the realm of education.
+COVID-19 changed our way of life — especially in the realm of education.
 Nearly 93% of households with school-age children reported some form of distance learning during 2020.
-A challenge for educators and students alike, remote learning has required the proper tools and practices to bring order to the chaos.
+A challenge for educators and students alike, remote learning requires proper tools and practices to bring order to the chaos.
 Kanban boards have delivered an effective system for keeping the whole class organized.